What is 3D scanning?

 What is included with the scanner?

-When purchasing Go!SCAN 3D, you will obtain the scanner with all its accessories, among other things a custom fit carry-on case.
+When purchasing a Go!SCAN 3D unit, you will obtain the scanner with all its accessories, among other things a custom fit carry-on case.
 You’ll also get the VXelements acquisition software, plus a 1-year warranty.
 And our customer support, which is pretty much unrivalled, if you’ll allow us.

 Which file formats can be exported?